 June / July

-US Now We Are Six Tour (6 weeks).
+4th US Tour: Now We Are Six US Tour (7 weeks).

-After 'successful' tours in 1973, although noted by Tim in an article that they had cost the band $45,000 , and after a Spring tour was cancelled, the Band return to the US for another successful and long tour, this time they were mainly headlining, got featured in a number of newspaper articles and had a Press party in NY for the first time, and so were hoping would actually make some money, or at least break even according to Tim, who described the tour as "a real gamble, you lay out a lot of money.
+After 'successful' tours in 1973, although noted by Tim in an article that they had cost the band $45,000 , and after a Spring tour was cancelled, the Band return to the US for probably their most successful and longest tour of the US.
+This time they were mainly headlining, got featured in a number of newspaper articles and had a Press party in NY for the first time, and so were hoping would actually make some money, or at least break even according to Tim, who described the tour as "a real gamble, you lay out a lot of money.
 If audiences don't like you, you lose.
 But if you break America, the rewards are much bigger".
 He said Headlining was the potential difference between $5k fee and $750 from supporting.

 The tour included Mummers

-Play.
+Play in some venues.
 Unfortunately official live recordings of concerts by the Band in the 70's are non existent.
-Even 'unofficial' recordings are very rare and of dubious quality.
+Even 'unofficial' recordings are rare and of dubious quality.
 This tour provides one of the few opportunities (along with Oct 1976 & 1973) to hear the band at their 'peak' via these unofficial recordings.

 ?th Berklee College of Music, Boston (on this tour but may not sure of date)